zhpn1024/ribotish/README.rst

 predict
 ~~~~~~~

 This is the main function of Ribo-TISH.
 This function predicts ORF/TIS with riboseq bam files.
 This function uses negative binomial model to fit TI-Seq background and test significance of TIS sites.
-For regular riboseq data, rank sum test between in frame reads and out frame reads inside the ORF is tested.
+For regular riboseq data, Wilcoxon rank sum test between in-frame reads and out-frame reads inside the ORF is performed.

 Quick examples: